-The Active Shetland Strategy set the following vision: "We aim to make Shetland the most Active Community in Scotland"
+The Active Shetland Strategy sets out the following vision:

 Of the six priorities of the Active Shetland strategy, two are most relevant to the ATS:

 - Places: Provide the people of Shetland with the best facilities and infrastructure possible to let them lead active lives.
 To achieve this, it commits to: "Engage with decision makers including community councils to prioritise active living/active travel through the design of roads, footpaths and transport policies that promote walking, cycling and public transport". - Stay Active: Make physical activity and sport part of the daily lives of everyone who lives in Shetland.